wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Derivatives.md

 - **Instantaneous Information**: Unlike average velocity, which gives a single value over an interval, the derivative provides detailed information about how the position changes at every instant.
 - **Dynamic Analysis**: It helps analyze motion dynamically.
 For example, if you want to know the acceleration (how velocity changes over time), you would take the derivative of the velocity function, 𝑥′′(𝑡)x′′(t).
 ### Summary

-Finding the derivative 𝑥′(𝑡)x′(t) of a position function 𝑥(𝑡)x(t) produces a new function that describes the instantaneous velocity at any given time 𝑡t.
+Finding the derivative x′(t) of a position function x(t) produces a new function that describes the instantaneous velocity at any given time t.
 	This new function captures the dynamic nature of the motion and allows for deeper analysis of how the object's position changes over time.
 ## Derivatives of a Constant
 When you differentiate a function, any constant term disappears because the derivative of a constant is zero.
 	This is a fundamental rule in calculus.
 Here's why: